LoganxDev/VidCart/README.md

+# Vidcart
-#Vidcart is a chrome extension that stores links to the shows you are currently watching for quick browser access
+A chrome extension that stores links to the shows you are currently watching for quick browser access.